fanfanwu9898/wargame_simulator/README.md

 except OutOfCardError:
     return HttpResponse("Game Simulation Failed: run out of cards", status=204)
 ```
-In this case
 ## Run the Framework locally
-Currently, the service is already deployed at the AWS Lightsail and you can test using above links without install locally
+Currently, the service is already deployed at the AWS Lightsail and you can test using above links without install local iustallation
 For running locally, following these steps:
 ```sh
 pip install pandas statsmodel